dmarchant00/NBA-Lineup-Analysis/README.md

 ## Andrew Marchant and Joe Uttecht

+Exploratory Data Analysis of NBA lineups using R and Shiny.

-allows you to analyze lineups from the 2023-2024 NBA season and build custom lineups and see how these compare across the league
+Allows you to analyze lineups from the 2023-2024 NBA season and build custom NBA lineups to see how they compare across the league.

 https://dmarchant00.shinyapps.io/NBA_App/